changliu1122/myChatFront/note.md

 all value in vuex.state will be gone when the page refresh, store chat info both in vuex and localstorage when chatting, the receiverid should be assigned when the send method was called, otherwise(in data assigned) the receiverid will not be update when change friend to chat

 window local storage can only store string, when you store a object, should stringfy and parse

+problem:when you pass a friend request, the request receiver will add new friend through refresh the page in code but who send this friend request must manually refresh the page to add this new friend